-The Robert C. Weaver Federal Building is located at 451 Seventh Street, Southwest on a site bounded by D Street on the north, a frontage road along the Southwest Freeway/I-395 on the south, and L’Enfant Plaza/Ninth Street on the west.
-The building was designed to face east across Seventh Street and the unique shape of a double “Y,” elongated “X” with a central core curving out to diagonal wings.
+The Robert C. Weaver Federal Building is located at 451 Seventh Street, Southwest on a site bounded by D Street on the north, an access road along the Southwest Freeway/I-395 on the south, and L’Enfant Plaza/Ninth Street on the west.
+The building faces east, fronting Seventh Street, and featuring a large public plaza, created by the unique elongated “X” shape of the building , which utilizes a central core with curving diagonal wings.

 Design & Construction

 Built between 1965 and 1968, the Robert C. Weaver Federal Building is one of the most successful modern-era buildings in GSA's inventory.
 Among more than 700 construction projects undertaken by GSA between 1960 and 1976, the design and execution of the HUD building exemplifies the primary tenets of the "Guiding Principles for Federal Architecture" as set forth by President John F. Kennedy's administration in 1962.
 The HUD building is an extremely successful example of New Brutalism with its dramatic use of reinforced concrete, geometric purity, and a reduction of ornamentation to its simplest means.

 Designed by master architect Marcel Breuer, the building is recognized as the first federal building in the country to utilize precast concrete as the primary structural and exterior finish material, as well as the first fully modular design for a federal office building.
 Notably, the project was completed significantly under budget, proving that innovative design could be economical.